XDgov/bias-toolkit-frontend/index.md

       # to change one of these buttons to an external link, add 'isExternal: true' to the object

 second-section:
-  title: Join the Community
+  title: Get in Touch
-  subtitle: Want to do get started combating bias in your team's AI data and tools?
-Email us at [info@xd.gov](mailto:info@xd.gov), and we'll help you get started.
+  subtitle: Do you have questions about bias or AI?
+Do you have a case study that you’d like to highlight?
+Or feedback for how this toolkit might better meet your needs?
+We’d love to hear from you.
+Email us at [inquiries@xd.gov](mailto:inquiries@xd.gov).
   button:
     text: Email Us
-    href: mailto:info@xd.gov
+    href: mailto:inquiries@xd.gov
     isExternal: true

 resources-section:
-  title: Popular Resources
+  title: Featured Resources
   # edit _layouts/home.html to control the actual resources which are displayed in this section
 ---